MALTA CITIZENSHIP BY INVESTMENT SERVICES

 - Residence Requirement - After purchasing real estate or entering into a property lease in Malta, investor citizenship candidates are issued a Malta identity document called an eResidence card.
 This signifies the commencement of their residency in Malta and also demonstrates the

 candidate's genuine link with the country.
 12 months after an applicant has established residency in Malta, applicants who have maintained residence in the country will be granted citizenship.
 You do not need to spend all 365 days in Malta before citizenship is granted, Maltese law defines residence as

 "an intention to reside in Malta for any fiscal year, usually evidenced by a stay of a minimum of 183 days or by the purchase/rental of property together with a visit to Malta."

 - Applicants must make an investment of 150,000 Euro worth of Government approved financial instruments to be held for at least five years.

 The securities may also be liquidated after a five year holding period.

 Malta Residence by Investment Programme

-For assistance in applying for the Malta Residency by Investment programme - Malta Permanent Residence & Visa Programme (MRVP), eligibility criteria, and how our Immigration Consultants can assist you, and how to buy a Cyprus Property, click on the following VisaConnect website page:
+For assistance in applying for the Malta Residency by Investment programme - Malta Permanent Residence & Visa Programme (MRVP), eligibility criteria, and how our Immigration Consultants can assist you to buy a Property in Malta, click on the following VisaConnect website pages:

 MALTA CITIZENSHIP BY INVESTMENT REQUIREMENTS (INDIVIDUAL INVESTOR PROGRAMME) IN 2018